retroxsky06/MechaCar_Statistical_Analysis/README.md

 After delving deeper into reviewing individual manufacturing lots, it can be observed in the above manufacturing lot summary dataframe that **Manufacturing Lot 3** variance is 170, exceeding the design specifications of 100 PSI.

 ## T-Tests on Suspension Coils
-In this portion of the analysis, t-tests were performed to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+In this portion of the analysis, t-tests were performed to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch. **It was found that Manufactruing Lot 2 is statistically different from the population mean.**

 #### T-test on all Manufacturing Lots
 ![fig5](https://github.com/retroxsky06/MechaCar_Statistical_Analysis/blob/main/images/d3_t_test.png)